ECB Cuts Interest Rates On Weaker Eurozone Growth Outlook

 Financing conditions remain restrictive, and economic activity is still subdued, reflecting weak private consumption and investment, the ECB said.

-ING economist Carsten Brzeski expects the ECB to step up the pace of rate cuts in future, mainly due to a weakening growth outlook for the euro area, not this year, but in 2025.
+ING economist Carsten Brzeski expects the ECB to step up the pace of rate cuts in future, not this year but in 2025, mainly due to a weakening growth outlook for the euro area.
 That is because German wage negotiations and rising selling price expectations suggest stickiness of inflation, the economist noted.

 Brzeski expects the next ECB rate cut to come possibly in December.